tomjoht/tomjoht.github.io/_posts/2021/10/2021-10-07-bike-commuting-from-renton-to-seattle.md

 ## Solving the last mile problem

 Once I get to downtown Seattle (near King Street Station), I have to solve the "last mile" problem.
 Those 1-2 miles through downtown Seattle to the final destination (usually a company office) can take forever.
-If I have to walk to yet another bus stop and wait for another connection to take you across town, it could be another 30+ minutes.
+If I have to walk to yet another bus stop and wait for another connection to take me across town, it could be another 30+ minutes.

 Overall, riding multiple public transportation options to work can make the morning commute from Renton to Seattle around 2 hours, which cuts into the productivity of the day.
 Who wants to spend 4 hours commuting?
 This is no doubt why so many people prefer working from home or driving their own cars.